PsychoLlama/snake.vim/README.md

 *The classic snake game, but, like, in your editor and stuff.*

 ## Purpose
-Not only are games fun, but so is building games.
+It's fun to play games, and it's fun to build them.
 There's already a vim snake plugin (several, in fact).
 The point isn't to replace any of them, the point is to make me less bored.
 Sooooo..... success! :raised_hands:

 ## Installation
 **[vim-plug](https://github.com/junegunn/vim-plug)**